hectorcorrea/fedora4/af/af_for_relational_heads.md

         <> <http://whatever/title> "Lord of the Rings"
         <> <http://whatever/isbn> "978-0618640157"

-See `book_demo.rb` at https://github.com/hectorcorrea/fedora4 for an example of this.
+See https://github.com/hectorcorrea/fedora4/blob/master/book_demo.rb for an example of this.